magomimmo/modern-cljs/doc/second-edition/tutorial-20.md

 * we made substantial changes to the `valip` source and test files to make it compatible with the Reader Conditionals extension of CLJ/CLJS compilers and to introduce few corner cases tests;
-* we increment the minor-version only of the library, because, even if it would break any preexisting use of the `valip` library, its major version is still `0`;
+* we incremented the minor-version only of the library, because, even if it would break any preexisting use of the `valip` library, its major version is still `0`;
 * we qualified the new minor version as SNAPSHOT, because it's as-yet-unreleased;
-* we bootify `valip` by creating the corresponding `build.boot` build file and the `boot.properties` file to pin the project to the `2.5.5` release of `boot`;
+* we bootified `valip` by creating the corresponding `build.boot` build file and the `boot.properties` file to pin the project to the `2.5.5` release of `boot`;
 * we tested the `valip` library in the context of the `modern-cljs`